tonyskidmore/containers-intro/docs/01_introduction.md

 # Next scheduled sessions
 - Powershell Debugging: 29.11.2019
 - Ansible Basics: 05.12.2019
+- How Business Intelligence dashboards can mislead and the dangers of summary metrics: 16.12.2019

 !SUB
 **Introduction to Containers** <!-- .element: class="intro-header" -->